 • Lip balm with UV protection – Don’t forget to protect your lips!
 Most people apply sunscreen but they overlook sun protection for their lips

-• Sunscreen – Don’t forget to bring sunscreen to protect you from the strong sun.
+• Sunscreen – Don’t forget to bring sunscreen with high SPF to protect you from the strong sun.
 Sunscreen is easy to find in Greece if you forget to pack it.

-• Insect repellent – There are a lot of mosquitoes in Greece.
+• Insect repellent – There are a lot of mosquitoes in Greece in the summer.

 • Beach bag – For carrying your beach essentials if visiting during the warmer months